 Mt.
-Ararat Middle School
+Ararat Middle School: April 13-19, 2018

 Students meet together to learn about the places they will visit and how the history and culture of that place or time impacts our world today.
 Groups participate in a vision process, learn conflict resolution skills, and discuss expectations and consequences for individual and group behavior.

-Where do we go?
-9/11 Museum and Memorial — New York City Neighborhoods — Ellis Island — Liberty Island — Lower East Side Tenement Museum — Independence Park in Philadelphia — Amish Country — Lincoln, Washington, Roosevelt Presidential Memorials and Monuments — Vietnam, Korean, World War II and Iwo Jima War Memorials — United States Holocaust Memorial Museum — Smithsonian — Gettysburg National Park — Rockefeller Center — Apollo Theater — Dinner Theater
+9/11 Museum and Memorial -- New York City Neighborhoods -- Ellis Island -- Liberty Island -- Lower East Side Tenement Museum -- Independence Park in Philadelphia -- Amish Country -- Lincoln, Washington, Roosevelt Presidential Memorials and Monuments -- Vietnam, Korean, World War II and Iwo Jima War Memorials -- United States Holocaust Memorial Museum -- Smithsonian -- Gettysburg National Park -- Rockefeller Center -- Apollo Theater -- Dinner Theater

-Why do we take a trip?
 More than a class trip and bigger than a history lesson, the program engages students in meaningful activities to build positive social competencies.
 As democratic ideals continue to take center-stage in international events, we find we have countless teachable moments and a heightened sense of pride in our U.S. history.